wiseman-timelord/Trailing-Stop-on-Profit-WT/README.md

 The Trailing Stop on Profit is an expert advisor for MT5 developed by EarnForex.com, and now forked by Wiseman-Timelord.
 Here is the [Original Project](https://github.com/EarnForex/Trailing-Stop-on-Profit).
 The EA automatically trails stop-losses of trades filtered according to your preferences and only when a trade has reached a certain number of profit points.

 ### FEATURES:
-- It has, less external inputs and simpler display code.
+- It has a lot less code, things are optimized, thus better to edit with AI.
-- It has cut-down features, features I probably wont use are, cut or hardcoded.
+- It has cut-down features, features I wont use, are, cut or hardcoded.
-- It has text overlay instead of graphic, this enables display of more information.
+- It has text overlay instead of graphic, this enables display of information.

 ## NOTATION:
 - A detailed description of the Original Expert Advisor is [Available Here](https://www.earnforex.com/metatrader-expert-advisors/Trailing-Stop-on-Profit/).
 If you have any suggestions for improvement of this expert advisor, please fork your own version, I dont care so much about other people projects.